27 Building a DSL

 It constructs R code as a string, parses it into an expression, and evaluates it.
 It works.
 It is also almost always wrong.

 The problems are concrete.
-First, injection attacks: if col_name comes from user input, a malicious string like "mpg; system('rm -rf /')" gets parsed and executed.
-Second, debugging: when the generated code errors, the error message refers to the parsed text, not to your source file.
-The traceback is useless.
+First, injection: if col_name comes from user input, a string like "mpg; system('rm -rf /')" gets parsed and executed.
+Second, debugging: when the generated code errors, the traceback points at the parsed text, not your source file.
 Third, tooling: static analysis, linting, and IDE autocompletion cannot see inside a string.

 The alternative is to work with expressions as data structures, not strings.
 Everything you learned in Chapter 26 avoids eval(parse(text = ...)):